-»We want to do our part as a company and help refugees.
-We can provide valuable resources and expertise – especially when it comes to integrating refugees in the labor market.
-If we work together to help refugees improve their prospects, the economy can benefit enormously in the long term.«
+»We want to do our part as a company and help refugees and migrants.
+We can provide valuable resources and expertise – especially when it comes to integration into the labor market.
+If we work together to help this group improve their prospects, the economy can benefit enormously in the long term.«

 How are we involved?

 However, we are convinced that employment is the best strategy for integration and that refugees represent an opportunity for the German labor market.
-There is a strong demand for skilled workers with problems filling vacancies, especially in the commercial sector.
+We have a strong need for manpower along with problems filling vacancies, particularly in the commercial sector.
 Through our regional refugee projects, we have gotten to know many potential employees who are highly motivated, some of whom are already trained.
 We have recognized a classic win-win situation.

 »Together we are strong – these words describe our commitment to refugees.
 We are successful with our integration program because we are receiving support from all sides and are all working closely together, whether it be colleagues from other departments such as payroll accounting and manufacturing or external partners such as the employment agency.«

 We are aware of the challenges regarding language and cultural barriers.
-Speaking German is a prerequisite for a culture of trust and communication in the workplace, which is why we introduced a free German language course for VAUDE employees starting in March 2017.
+The German language is a basic requirement for a functioning culture of trust and communication.
+That is why we support our employees by offering them financing and time off for German courses as needed.
+We introduced a free German course for VAUDE employees that began in March 2017.

 To help integrate the refugees into the German culture, common rules for working life and dealing with colleagues is taught using a guideline containing the main points.
 This also includes issues such as sick leave, holiday leave and working hours.

 Many employees are passionately involved and are committed to the issue of refugees both in their private life as well as at their workplace.